 Some students want to find the perfect college.
 The truth is, there's no such thing.
-You can find many colleges at which you'll be happy and get a great education.
-The college search is about exploring who you are and what you want and then finding colleges that will meet your goals.
+You can find many colleges where you'll be happy and get an excellent education.
+The college search is about exploring who you are and what you want and then finding colleges where you can meet your goals.

-Still, you do need to narrow down the possibilities into a manageable list.
-Here are steps you can take to find colleges where you will thrive.
+Still, it's important to narrow the possibilities into a manageable list.
+Here are steps you can take to find colleges where you can thrive.

-Ask yourself what's important to you, where you want to be and who you want to become.
-Then you can figure out what types of colleges will allow you to reach your goals.
+Reflect on what's important, where you want to be, and who you want to become.
+With those answers, you can figure out what types of colleges will allow you to reach your goals.

 Here are some aspects to consider: